RedHatInsights/insights-frontend-components/doc/components/truncate.md

-# Truncate Icon
+# Truncate

-Implementation of 'Truncate' icon that represent levels of severity.
+Implementation of 'Truncate' that truncates text to a certain length

 ## Usage